MT3DMS UPGRADE

 calculated and observed values at the observation locations.
 The calculated concentrations can be

-interpolated from the nodal values if the observation point does not coincide
+interpolated from the nodal values if the observation point does not coincide with

-with a model node.
-The calculated mass
+a model node.
+The calculated mass flux

-as a mass flux object.
+mass flux object.

 2. Support

-the Multi-Node Well (MNW) Package (Halford and Hanson, 2002) used by MODFLOW-2000 to simulate
+the Multi-Node Well (MNW) Package (Halford and

-the flow to a well screened over multiple nodes (layers).
-The MNW Package
+Hanson, 2002) used by MODFLOW-2000 to simulate the flow to a well screened over

-automatically partitions the total flow prescribed for a MNW
+multiple nodes (layers).
+The MNW Package automatically partitions the total flow

-into individual nodes (layers) and determines a single head value in the
+and determines a single head value in the wellbore.
+Accordingly, MT3DMS v5 computes a single

-from different layers.
+layers.

 3. Add